 Time to wrestle these digital distractions to the ground!

-Certain apps, such as Freedom, and browser extensions such as StayFocusd for Google Chrome, can allow you to temporarily block your internet browser, websites or social media platforms, and pause your notifications, which is a solid-gold approach to getting stuff done.
+Certain apps, such as Freedom, and browser extensions like StayFocusd for Google Chrome, can allow you to temporarily block your internet browser, websites or social media platforms, and pause your notifications, which is a solid-gold approach to getting stuff done.
 Studies have shown that we are more efficient when we focus on one job at a time, and shutting out digital noise will help you do exactly that.

 American writer Mark Twain had a good way with memorable – and useful – quotes.
 One that still resonates for anyone facing an unpalatable task, is his advice to ‘swallow the frog’.
 What?
 Well, if the first thing you do in the day is eat a live frog, then nothing that comes after it will seem as bad.
 So, if that frog of a task is on your list of jobs for the day, do it first thing.
 And if you need to eat two frogs, make sure you eat the biggest one first.